elunna/hackem/hackem_changelog.md

 #### Misc shop changes

-- [x] Lighting shops can carry wands of light/lightning.
+- [x] Lighting shops can now carry wands/scrolls/spellbooks of light, as well as the rare wand of lightning.
 - [x] Delis can carry meat sticks and huge chunks of meat.
+- [x] Hardware stores stock potions of oil, and rarely touchstones (xnh)

 ## Credits